Private or Commercial Hot Air Balloon Pilot Training and Ground School

 Flight Training Information

-Both flight and ground training are needed by most students to prepare for the required written and flight tests.
+Both flight and ground training are needed by most students to prepare for the required written/knowledge and flight tests.
 Our schedules are flexible to accommodate yours.
 You can fly every flyable day until you complete the program, or you can spread out the training over a longer period of time.
 All flight instruction is one-on-one and includes pre- and post-flight discussions, as well as a practice checkride (oral and flying test).
 You will be more than pleased with the instruction you get here.

 Ground School Basics

 Ground School consists of three stages, including reviews and a series of quizzes to prepare you for the FAA written exam, and to give you the fundamental background to be a safe pilot.
 If you already have a powered aircraft pilot certificate and just want to add the balloon rating, the FAA written test is not required.
 The rate for one-on-one ground school is $750 plus books and FAA test.
 There is also an online option from the Albuquerque Aerostat Ascension Association (AAAA).
 Contact us for info.

 Private & Commercial Certification